uillianluiz/RUBiS/Readme.md

 ## RUBiS

-This is a modified implementation of RUBiS (RUBiS: Rice University Bidding System) that supports PHP7, PDO connections, and faster initialization of the database.
+This is a modified implementation of RUBiS (RUBiS: Rice University Bidding System) that supports PHP7, PDO connections, and faster initialization of the database (it takes hours instead of days).

-More information on the RUBiS project, and the original source code is found [here](http://rubis.ow2.org/).
+More information on the RUBiS project, and for the original source code, check [here](http://rubis.ow2.org/).

 Requirements:

-1. PHP7 (recommended) or PHP5
+1. PHP7
-2. MySQL (Other versions, including SQL Server, may be supported)
+2. MySQL (Other database servers may be supported.
+They were not tested, though)
 3. Apache
-4. Java (for building the client)
+4. Java (for building and executing the client)
 5. Python (optional, for setting up the `rubis.properties` file)

 Installation steps: